Dec 12-13, 2013 -- Santa Clara, CA

 Participants will leave the workshop with a deeper understanding of what separates a mediocre design from a great design, and how to achieve designs that customers love.
 Specifically, participants will learn:

-• The role and responsibilities of great UI designers.
+• The role and responsibilities of great UX designers.

 • How to create design principles specific to your company or product that serve as your “moral compass.”